John Carver (footballer): Scotland

 On 31 August 2020, it was announced that Carver had joined Steve Clarke's coaching team with the Scotland national team.
 He replaced Alex Dyer, who had become permanent manager at Kilmarnock.

 Lechia Gdańsk

 On 30 November 2024, Carver was announced as the new manager of Polish Ekstraklasa club Lechia Gdańsk, placed 17th out of 18 teams at the time of his appointment, where he was reunited with Kevin Blackwell, the club's technical director.
 Carver signed a deal until the end of the season with an option for a further year.
 As part of Lechia's agreement with the Scottish Football Association, he would continue in his role as an assistant of the Scotland national team until the March 2025 international break.

 Despite a transfer ban, financial arrears and an organizational turmoil within the club, Carver led Lechia out of the relegation zone and secured their survival with two games left to go.
 For his efforts, he was nominated for the Ekstraklasa Coach of the Season award.

+Lechia started the 2025–26 season with a five-point deduction for the previous season's violations.
+On 23 May 2026, Lechia were relegated to the I liga after losing 3–2 to Bruk-Bet Termalica Nieciecza in the last round of the season and finishing 16th.
+During the post-match press conference, Carver announced his departure from the club.